What Is Root Canal Treatment?

 A root canal is one of the most common dental procedures.
-If you’ve been recommended for a root canal, you may be feeling anxious or uncertain about what to expect.
+If you’ve been recommended for a root canal treatment, you may be feeling anxious or uncertain about what to expect.
 Rest assured, by understanding what a root canal procedure involves, you can go into your appointment with confidence and peace of mind.

 The Reason